-Distribution: Jumpstart is FREE and available at over 350 Hong Kong venues including coworking spaces, Chambers of Commerce, private clubs, airport lounges, universities, coffee shops, marketing/PR agencies, VC Firms, hotels and numerous other locations in Hong Kong.
-You can also subscribe for a personal copy to be delivered anywhere in the world here.
+Distribution: Jumpstart is FREE and available at 1,500+ venues in Hong Kong, China, SE Asia and Australia.
+You can find copies at most coworking spaces, chambers of commerce, private clubs, airport lounges, universities, coffee shops, marketing/ PR agencies, VC firms, hotels and numerous other locations.
+We also have personal subscribers receiving copies worldwide.
+You can subscribe here for a personal copy to be delivered anywhere in the world.

 Services: Jumpstart offers a slew of features and services to help startups, you can find them all on our resources page.